 9. What’s the social life at Carterwood like?

-The social life at Carterwood is great – everyone on the team gets on really well and we all socialise together regardless of department or job title.
-There are two organised events each year, at Christmas and in the summer, and a number of impromptu trips to the local for a drink to celebrate achievements and events.
+The social life at Carterwood is great – everyone in the team gets on really well and we all socialise together, regardless of department or job title.
+There are two big organised events each year, one at Christmas and one in the summer, and several impromptu trips to the local pub for a drink to celebrate achievements and events.
+Since the start of 2018 I have got really stuck in with the organising of social events for the company, which has been a great opportunity alongside my regular work.

 10. What tip would you give to anyone looking to apply for a job or placement at Carterwood?